merivale/victor/docs/displacers.md

 I will tackle the data here in two stages, starting with primary displacers (i.e. pivots, which are responsible for additional verb phrases) in [section 2](#2-primary-displaced-preordained-and-regular-messages), and moving on to secondary displacers (i.e. modalities, which are encoded in the English modals) in [section 3](#3-secondary-displaced-messages) and [section 4](#4-secondary-preordained-and-regular-messages).

 First, however, some more general remarks are called for.
-I have already advertised, in the [theoretical overview]({{ site.baseurl }}{% link overview.md %}), that there is no future tense in my model of English, and that sentences like `"He will see her next week"` encode present messages, messages affirming the present satisfaction of an elaborate condition.
+I have already advertised, in the [overview, section 3]({{ site.baseurl }}{% link overview.md %}#3-tense-and-time), that there is no future tense in my model of English, and that sentences like `"He will see her next week"` encode present messages, messages affirming the present satisfaction of an elaborate condition.
 This elaborate condition, in turn, concerns the later satisfaction of the underlying condition.
 This, indeed, is the way of the `PREORDAINED` elaboration quite generally.
 We have seen as much in the case of conservative `PREORDAINED` messages; the following sections will argue the same in the case of primary and secondary `PREORDAINED` messages.
 To make way for this account, I will start by (very briefly) calling into question the popular alternative view: that `"will"` is a marker of the future tense.

 On this future tense hypothesis, the natural interpretations of the following three sentences differ only in the time of the condition's satisfaction by the object: